NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 For the implementation, see :func:`gaitutils.utils.detect_forceplate_events`.

-Detection of forceplate contacts is necessary for kinetic models.
-We only want to consider cycles where valid forceplate contact occurs.
+Detection of forceplate contacts is necessary for kinetic models, for which we only want to consider cycles where valid forceplate contact occurs.
 For such cycles, we will be able know the reaction force for the duration of the cycle.
 From this force, various kinetic values can be computed, such as the moment at the knee joint.

 Nexus stores forceplate contact information in the Eclipse database.
 However for each plate, only the context (right, left or invalid) is stored.
 Nexus does not